About Us

 1980s: The 3rd Generation Emerges

-T.R.
-Kirkman, who owned stock in the Pacific Trailways bus system, bought CBL from Bourne and James Carson in March 1986.
-Later that same year, in December, Dean Carson (Third Generation) and Dale Carson children of David Carson, purchased the Southern California Division of CBL from Kirkman.
-The Lynwood Trolley service began, with two trolleys purchased by the city, and awarded $217,721 to CBL run the service.
-CBL stored and maintained the trolleys at its yard at 11123 Long Beach Boulevard—the same yard where Dean Carson (First Generation) had started Cross Town Bus Lines nearly forty years earlier.
+The Lynwood Trolley service soon began, with two trolleys purchased by the city and CBL awarded $217,721 to operate the service.
+CBL stored and maintained the trolleys at its yard at 11123 Long Beach Boulevard—the same yard where Dean Carson Sr. had started Cross Town Bus Lines nearly forty years earlier.

 06